-How To Work Out And Protect Your Hair From Sweat
+How To Protect Your Hair From Sweat While Working Out

-Sweat itself is not inherently damaging to your hair.
-And when you work out, you’re inevitably going to get a build-up of sweat on your scalp (and the rest of your body).
-It’s what you do before, during and after your workout that influences your hair health.
+When you work out, you’re inevitably going to get a build-up of sweat on your scalp (and the rest of your body).
+Sweat itself is not inherently damaging to your hair but what you do before, during and after your workout will impact your hair health.

-If after your workout you leave the sweat in your hair to dry, this is where the damage can occur.
-Sweat can dry on your scalp and potentially clog your hair follicles, as it can be mixed with bacteria and irritate or damage your scalp.
+Damage can occur if you leave the sweat in your hair to dry after your workout.
+Sweat can dry on your scalp and potentially clog your hair follicles, as it can mix with bacteria and irritate or damage your scalp.

 Happen to dye your hair?
-The high salt content in sweat can also impact your hair colour if it’s been dyed.
-Similarly, when your hair is wet it is more prone to breakage, which means how you wear your hair while working out or how you style it post-workout can impact its health.
+The high salt content can also impact your hair colour.
+Wet hair is also more prone to breakage, which means how you wear your hair while working out or how you style it post-workout can impact its health.

-But the good news is none of this is inevitable — there are a number of ways you can help keep your hair in good shape while working out regularly.
+But the good news is there are a number of ways you can help to keep your hair in good shape while working out regularly.

 Damage to your hairstyle

-If you straighten your hair frequently, or you use chemical straightening products on your hair, sweat is likely to be a big deterrent for working out.
+If you straighten your hair frequently or use chemical straightening products, sweat might put you off your next workout.
 Getting your hair wet, including through sweat, can affect your hairstyle and make working out feel like a chore.

 Not having time to style your hair

-Another barrier might be not having time after working out to do your hair.
-If sweat wreaks havoc on your hair and makes it frizzy or ruins a style you need to wear to work, this can often be a big deterrent for exercising.
+If sweat wreaks havoc on your hair and makes it frizzy or ruins your styling, not having the time to restyle it can often be a big deterrent to exercising.

 Inevitably, no matter what hair type you have, sweat is going to impact your hair health and style.
-But there are a number of ways you can protect your hair while also enjoying a good, sweaty workout.
+But there are a number of ways you can protect your hair while also enjoying a sweaty workout.

-Use dry shampoo — but not after your workout
+Use dry shampoo — but always before your workout

-Many women use dry shampoo as a way to mitigate greasiness and sweat in hair after exercise.
-However, if your workout was particularly sweaty, then dry shampoo can actually make matters worse — by sticking to the damp pieces of hair and making it cakey.
+Many women use dry shampoo after they exercise to mitigate greasiness and sweat.
+But if your workout was particularly sweaty, dry shampoo can actually make matters worse by sticking to the damp pieces of hair and making it cakey.

-That’s why it’s best to apply dry shampoo before your workout when it’s dry — this is a preventative measure that can help reduce the amount of sweat, while also preventing your hair from appearing greasy afterwards.
+That’s why it’s best to apply dry shampoo to your roots before your session when it’s still dry — this is a preventative measure that can help reduce the amount of sweat, while also preventing your hair from appearing greasy afterwards.

 Spray it with treatment

-Use a hair wrap or silk head scarf while working out
+Use a towel, hair wrap or silk head scarf while working out

-A hair wrap or workout headband can help minimise sweat build-up in your scalp and absorb the sweat as you exercise.
-They also have the added benefit of keeping your hair out of your face as you work out.
+A hair wrap or workout headband can help minimise sweat build-up in your scalp and absorb sweat as you exercise.
+They also have the added benefit of keeping your hair off your face as you work out.
 Otherwise, keep a sweat towel handy to dry your face and hair.

-Hair wraps are particularly helpful for curly or textured hair — they help keep your hairstyle in shape and reduce frizziness.
+Hair wraps are particularly helpful if you have curly or textured hair — they help keep your hairstyle in shape and reduce frizziness.
 Just be sure not to wrap or tie it too tightly on your head.

 Wear your hair in different ways

-Another way to protect your hair is to alternate how you wear it each time you workout.
-Try alternating the way you secure your hair for workouts — such as using plaits or braids, a high pony or low pony, or using a headband, hair wrap or cap to keep hair out of your face.
+Another way to protect your hair is to change your hairstyle each time you work out.
+Try styling your hair in plaits or braids, a high or low pony, or using a headband, hair wrap or cap to keep hair off your face.
 This can help protect your hair from damage from getting wet and being worn in the same spot every day, and styles like braids can give your scalp more access to oxygen.
 Experiment with different styles and find what works best for you!

-For women with textured or curly hair, wearing a protective hairstyle such as box braids or cornrows can help to protect your hair, and even a gruelling workout won’t damage your hairstyle.
-You can also try wearing your hair in a pineapple ponytail style — which will keep your hair out of your face and won’t ruin your curl pattern.
+For women with textured or curly hair, wearing a protective hairstyle such as box braids or cornrows can help protect your hair, and even a gruelling workout won’t damage your hairstyle.
+You can also try wearing your hair in a pineapple ponytail style — which will keep your hair off your face and won’t ruin your curl pattern.

 Use the right hair ties

-Sometimes, sweat is not the culprit of hair damage.
-If you’re working out you likely want to tie your hair up — but be sure to use a hair tie that doesn’t have a metal fastening — these can cause snags and breakage.
-Opt for a snag-free elastic like a scrunchie or simply a hair tie that doesn’t have metal.
+Sweat isn’t the only culprit when it comes to hair damage.
+If you’re working out and want to tie your hair back, be sure to use a hair tie that doesn’t have a metal fastening as these can cause snags and breakage.
+Opt for a snag-free elastic like a scrunchie, a spiral hair coil, or choose a hair tie that doesn’t have metal.

 Schedule your workout around your hair

 If taking the time to style your hair is important to you, another effective (but sometimes a little tricky) way to protect your hair is to schedule your workouts around your hair.

-This might mean scheduling your workouts for the evening (rather than in the morning before work), or leaving plenty of time after your workout to style your hair before your day begins.
+This might mean scheduling your workouts for the evening (rather than in the morning before work) or leaving plenty of time after your workout to style your hair before your day begins.
 If you work from home some days, you could even leave your sweaty workouts for those days!

 Use a UVA/UVB protecting treatment if exercising outside

-Did you know the sun has an impact on hair health, too?
-While the focus with sun protection is often on the skin, it’s important to remember that your hair also needs protection too.
-If you’re working out outside, be sure to apply sun protection before you start (or even wear an exercise cap to protect your skin too).
+Did you know the sun can also have an impact on hair health?
+While the focus with sun protection is often on the skin, it’s important to remember your hair also needs protection too.

-There are a couple of things you should not do after working out that will help protect your hair health and your hairstyles in the long run.
+There are a couple of things you should and shouldn’t do after working out to help protect your hair health and style in the long run.

 Don’t wash your hair every time

-While washing the sweat out of your hair is not a bad idea, if you’re working out every day it’s best to avoid washing your hair after every workout.
+While washing sweat out of your hair is not a bad idea, if you’re working out every day it’s best to avoid a daily hair wash.
 Try brushing your hair out after and applying dry shampoo before your workout instead.
 If you find your scalp is still super sweaty, try opting for a quick rinse of just your roots instead of a full wash.

-If you do wash your hair after a workout, make sure to dry it completely before tying it up — tying up wet hair can also cause breakages.
+If you do choose to wash your hair after a workout, make sure to dry it completely before tying it up — tying up wet hair can also cause breakages.

 Don’t use the gym shampoo

-When washing your hair after the gym, make sure you use a good quality shampoo instead of using shampoo provided by your gym.
-There’s a reason hairdressers recommend salon-quality products - the quality of your shampoo and conditioner you use has an impact on your hair health — so try to ensure you’re using the same one each time.
+When washing your hair after the gym, make sure you use a good quality shampoo instead of the shampoo provided by your gym.
+There’s a reason hairdressers recommend salon-quality products - the quality of your shampoo and conditioner has an impact on your hair health.

-Looking after your health, and your hair, is also not just about what you do in the gym or during your training.
+Remember, looking after your health and your hair is also not just about what you do while you're training.